MattechLab/sops/docs/data-collection/data-collection_audio.md

 #### Overall experimental setting
 The experimental setup includes:

-- *Syncbox:* A NordicLabs Syncbox receives TTL (transistor-transistor logic) triggers from the scanner.
+- **Syncbox:** A NordicLabs Syncbox receives TT (transistor-transistor logic) triggers from the scanner.
 This box can forward the triggers converted into other formats and/or manipulate them (e.g., filter, generate, etc.).
-- *Experimental laptop:* It is the laptop where the Psychopy software is installed and with it the task programs are executed.
+- **Experimental laptop:** It is the laptop where the Psychopy software is installed and with it the task programs are executed.
 This laptop also stores the data recorded by the ET at the end of the experiment.

-#### Three - One day before the session
+**ONE DAY BEFORE SCAN DATE**

-- To verify that the Psychopy experiment runs correctly.
+- Verify that the Psychopy experiment runs correctly.
-- To verify that all the tools necessary for the data collection run correctly.
+- Verify that all the tools necessary for the data collection run correctly.
 - Print the informed consent form.
 - Print the MRI safety screener (EN|FR).
 - Print a receipt form for each participant that will get scanned.